Important Customer Notice

 Before signing the contract it is really important to have independent checks made on the property.

-A valuation is designed to give you an idea of the property's condition and how much it is worth.
+A valuation is designed to give an idea of the property's condition and how much it is worth.
 Ulster Bank currently offer a free standard valuation on our new mortgages.
 Only one free valuation per customer applies.

 You will need to have an Building Energy Certificate issued - this highlights how efficient the property is at using energy.